w3f/polkadot-wiki/docs/general/web3-and-polkadot.md

 ### Decentralized Storage

 [Blockspace](./glossary/#blockspace) is limited and valuable.
 Not all data we have can be stored on the blockchain.
-Large files like pictures, music, movies, etc., will never be held on the blockchain.
+Large files like pictures, music, movies, etc., typically will never be held on the blockchain.
 But where can we stored those files?
 To stick to the web3 vision, we need a resilient and decentralized storage solution.